 Dan LeahyLIOS Graduate College Faculty

 Dan Leahy specializes in asking questions.
 He thrives on conversations that live outside the box, that test conventional wisdom.
-His role in Saybrook’s School of Organizational Leadership and Transformation has often been in the newest programs, the ones not yet established, where the opportunity to try something new is most present.
+His role in Saybrook’s Department of Leadership and Management has often been in the newest programs, the ones not yet established, where the opportunity to try something new is most present.

 His connection to Saybrook began 1974 when he entered as a member of the LIOS MA program’s second class.
 Since then he has served in several roles, and currently serves as Core faculty in Saybrook’s LIOS integrative MA program.

 “Although I’ve left LIOS to pursue other things more than once, I’ve been called back each time,” he says.

 He keeps coming back to Saybrook because to him the LIOS program epitomizes Margaret Mead’s famous quote: “Never underestimate the power of a small group of committed people to change the world.
 In fact, it is the only thing that ever has.”